See a range of car insurance quotes in just a few minutes when you compare with Uswitch

 Category A and B cars should be scrapped, so if you see one for sale it’s best avoided (unless you are buying a category B car to salvage parts only)

 Category N and S cars should be safe to drive again once they have been professionally repaired

-Once a car has been repaired it will need to be re-registered and pass an MOT to ensure it is safe to drive.
+Once a car has been repaired it will need to be re-registered with the DVLA and pass an MOT to ensure it is safe to drive.
 You should check with the seller whether this has already been done or if they are selling it as a fixer-upper.

 It’s also worth considering the resale value as previously written-off vehicles tend to be worth much less, even after they’ve been repaired.

 If you’ve bought a previously written off car, it’s not impossible to find cover but you will need to shop around and compare quotes carefully.
 It’s crucial that you always declare the car’s status to your insurer to ensure you don’t invalidate your cover.

 Compare car insurance quotes to find out how much it may cost

 If you’re fully aware of all the drawbacks of a written off car, you may decide that the potential savings are worth it.

 Reduce your insurance costs with a multi-car insurance policy.

 If you’re a family with more than one driver